A little about me

 Since 1990, I have worked in various roles ranging from team member to manager.
 My approach is not directive; instead, I assist individuals in discovering solutions independently.

 My perspective shifted significantly when I began working with people who have experience with alcohol issues and hoarding.
 These interactions provided important insights into practical strategies for addressing behavioural challenges.
+Those skills are useful in all areas of life.

 Over the last decade, I have adopted new methods in my work, focusing on listening, guidance, coaching, and pursuing relevant qualifications.
+With my experience and interest highlighting how much perimenopause and menopause can influence women.

 Additionally, I bring extensive life experience, including navigating loss, bereavement, trauma, and family challenges.
 Becoming self employed and managing change.